0abc/0abc-a22/README.md

 * 200 m from civic centres: civic centres, crannogs

 ### Global auras
-* Wonders each grant +10.0 maximum population limit, plus +10% each with “glorious expansion” researched
+* Wonders each grant +40% territory influence (new) and +10.0 maximum population limit, plus +10% each with “glorious expansion” researched
 * Theatres each grant +20% territory influence;
-* Libraries each grant -10% structure construction time and -10% technology research time
+* Libraries each grant -10% structure construction time and -20% technology research time

 ### Civilization bonuses
 * Celtic (Briton and Gaulish) healers have +20% walk speed and +4 hack, pierce, and crush armour levels.